-Applicants who are selected for grants receive an award notification email from NIFA with an Award Face Sheet attached to that email (for capacity grants, the email goes to the Authorized Representative (AR) and any other individuals identified in the Key Contacts form).
+Applicants who are selected for grants receive an award notification email from NIFA with an Award Face Sheet attached to that email (for capacity grants, the email goes to the Program Director (PD) due to system configurations).
 The Award Face Sheet is the legal document issued to the recipient organization that indicates an award has been made and that funds may be requested from the Automated Standard Application for Payments (ASAP).
 The face sheet provides much of the critical information about administering and complying with the terms of the grant, including:

 - Project title and duration

 - CFDA number, Award number and ASAP account number